 Since first arriving on the music scene at the turn of the last millennium, Ottawa’s The Souljazz Orchestra has never stopped pushing the limits of its signature sound: an explosive clash of soul, jazz and tropical styles, unleashed by blaring majestic horns, dusty vintage keyboards, and an arsenal of earthquaking percussion.

-The multicultural collective is back with one of its finest albums to date on its scorching new release, Under Burning Skies, resuming its link-up with UK-based Strut Records.
-Turbulent times call for strong voices and the Souljazz Orchestra’s new set packs a heavy lyrical punch, with wry observations and an urge for progressive change.
-Musically, the band continues to push the limits, dusting off ‘80s vintage synthesizers and early drum machines for the first time, bringing lo-fi disco, boogie and electro touches to their trademark horn arrangements and earthy analogue sound.
+A Sunfest audience favourite for more than a decade, the multicultural collective returns to London on the heels of releasing one of its finest albums to date: the scorching “Under Burning Skies” (on the UK-based Strut Records label).
+Turbulent times call for strong voices and The Souljazz Orchestra’s new set packs a heavy lyrical punch, with wry observations and an urge for progressive change.
+Musically, the band continues to take it higher, dusting off ‘80s vintage synthesizers and early drum machines for the first time, bringing lo-fi disco, boogie and electro touches to its trademark horn arrangements and earthy analogue sound.
 The result is nothing short of fascinating and the group sounds at its confident and versatile best from start to finish.